animo/awesome-self-sovereign-identity/readme.md

 - [A Beginner's Guide to Self-Sovereign Identity](https://domilabs.io/beginners-guide-ssi/) - Non technical article on the concept of SSI and its pillars and values.
 - [Self-Sovereign Identity (SSI) Foam Figure Explainer](https://www.youtube.com/watch?v=81GkdBRmsbE) - An explanation of SSI using an example of renting a car.
 Includes a comparison of SSI and traditional identity models.
 - [Decentralized Identity Explained](https://www.youtube.com/watch?v=Ew-_F-OtDFI) - An explanation of what decentralized identity is.
+- [Decentralized Identity — Owning It!](https://medium.com/p/94987f97649f) - An intro on decentralized identities and a tutorial on using Veramo CLI
 - [The Path To Self-Sovereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) - Article that originally explained and coined the term self-sovereign identity, starts with different identity models as a whole.
 - [A Technology-free definition of SSI](https://github.com/jandrieu/rebooting-the-web-of-trust-fall2016/raw/master/topics-and-advance-readings/a-technology-free-definition-of-self-sovereign-identity.pdf) - Topic paper for Rebooting Web of Trust III.
 - [Why Self-Sovereign Identity is Important](https://github.com/WebOfTrustInfo/rwot7-toronto/blob/master/final-documents/convincing-dad.md) - How to convince your dad, your sister, your nephew and your best friend that SSI is a good idea.